WOUAF: Weight Modulation for User Attribution and Fingerprinting in Text-to-Image Diffusion Models: Experiments

 \subsection{Robust User Attribution against Image Post-processes}

-In this section, we assess the robustness of our approach under scenarios where generated images are subjected to post-processing.
-These processes may intentionally or unintentionally modify the embedded fingerprint.
-Given the noteworthy performance of the Ours-all variant in the secrecy evaluation (Section~\ref{sec:secrecy}), we narrow our focus to this particular variant in the subsequent tests.
+This section evaluates the robustness of our method in scenarios where generated images undergo post-processing.
+These processes could potentially alter the embedded fingerprint within the images.

-In line with the protocols detailed in prior works~\citep{kim2020decentralized,yu2020responsible,yu2021artificial,nie2023attributing}, we evaluate the robustness of our model against a variety of image post-processing operations.
-We examine two versions of our model: the original and a robust variant.
-The robust variant is constructed by simulating the impact of post-processing, applied with random intensities, prior to feeding data into the fingerprint decoding network, $\mathcal{F}$:
+Consistent with methodologies outlined in previous research~\citep{kim2020decentralized, yu2020responsible, yu2021artificial, nie2023attributing, stable_signature}, we examine our model’s resilience to various image post-processing operations.
+We simulate the effect of post-processing at random intensities before inputting data into the fingerprint decoding network, $\mathcal{F}$: